lucienshawls/Free-Cloud-Compute/README.md

 To get your own free cloud compute instances, fork this repository and do the following.

 ## Preparations for remote connection
-The instance that is initialized by GitHub Actions does not have a public ip address.
+The instance which is initialized by GitHub Actions does not have a public ip address.
 This calls for Intranet penetration tools.

 Currently, N2N and FRP are supported.